Six Current Student-Athletes Lead U-M's Pan Am Games Contingent

-Sandy Fowler begins her fourth season as an assistant coach with the University of Michigan women's track and field program (2012-present).
+Sandy Fowler recently completed her fifth season as an assistant coach with the University of Michigan women's track and field program (2012-present).
 As a former world-class thrower, Fowler oversees all throwing events for the Wolverines.

 In her first season at Michigan in 2012, she guided sisters Erin and Emily Pendleton to a 1-2 finish, respectively, in the discus at the Big Ten Outdoor Championships.
 Emily Pendleton then went on to win the NCAA East Region discus title and garner All-America second team honors at the NCAA Outdoor Championships.

 During the 2013 season, Fowler helped Erin Pendleton advance to the NCAA Outdoor Championships for the third time in her career, where she earned All-America honorable mentions recognition for her performance.

 Prior to joining the staff at Michigan, Fowler, a nine-time All-American, national champion and Olympian enjoyed a successful 14-year stint as the head women's track and field coach at the University of Alabama (1998-2011).

 During her tenure at Alabama, Fowler guided nearly 30 student-athletes to All-America status and produced one national champion, one NCAA Top 8 Award winner, more than 40 All-SEC selections and more than 100 SEC Academic Honor Roll members.

 While directing the Crimson Tide, Fowler directed Alabama's Wilamena Hopkins to the 2011 SEC Indoor shot put title.

 Prior to taking the reins at Alabama, Fowler spent eight years as the field events coach at the University of Florida (1990-97).
 During that time, the Gators won four SEC team crowns, as well as the 1992 NCAA Indoor championship.
 She mentored four student-athletes to seven All-America accolades at Florida.

 Fowler began her illustrious career as a champion shot putter at Northeastern University, where she was a nine-time All-American.
 Her career as a student-athlete peaked when she won the 1982 AIAW (the NCAA's predecessor) National Outdoor title.
 Fowler remains the record holder in the shot put at Northeastern with a mark of 53-11.